David-Hunt327/Credit-Card-Fraud-Detecting-System/README.md

 ### GETTING STARTED
-To get started with the Bookshop-Management-System project, follow these steps:
+To get started with the Credit Card Fraud Detection project, follow these steps:

   1 Clone the Repository: